An opportunity to play chamber music with specialist coaching in a friendly and supportive environment.

 How will the course be taught, and will any preparation be required?

-Pianists will be put in touch with Stephen to discuss repertoire at least six weeks in advance.
-Around four works will be chosen.
-These need not be of equal difficulty but pianists are asked to prepare sufficiently to play to a level of some fluency.
+Pianists will be put in touch with Stephen to discuss repertoire at least a month in advance.
+Once their repertoire has been chosen, they are asked to prepare their works sufficiently to play to a level of some fluency.
 Players will be organised into groups for each session.
 Some tutoring will be provided in each session, carefully tailored to the needs of the group.
+There will be lighter sessions in the evenings when larger wind ensembles will be played.
+There will be an informal final concert.

 Will music be provided in advance of the course?